SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Experimental Results

 \subsection{Efficiency Advantage of \ours}

-The chosen-only SoLo-RA approach reduces the model's processing burden on long texts during training, thereby improving overall efficiency.
-As illustrated in Figure~\ref{fig:performance_vs_run_time}, we fix the length of $x_{\text{short}}$ at $1K$ and investigate how varying lengths of $x_{\text{long}}$ affect the performance and efficiency gains of SoLo-ORPO in the Qwen2.5-7B setting using 4$\times$A100 GPUs.
+The chosen-only SoLo-RA reduces the processing of long texts during training, thereby improving overall efficiency.
+As illustrated in Figure~\ref{fig:performance_vs_run_time}, we fix the length of $x_{\text{short}}$ at $1K$ and investigate how varying lengths of $x_{\text{long}}$ affect the performance gains and {the efficiency gains in training time} for SoLo-ORPO in the Qwen2.5-7B setting using 4$\times$A100 GPUs.
 Results show that as the length of $x_{\text{long}}$ increases, SoLo-ORPO achieves significant efficiency gains over the vanilla ORPO, cutting run time by 42\% and 39\% for $x_{\text{long}}$'s lengths of $8K$ and $16K$, respectively.
-Moreover, for Qwen2.5-7B with a pretrained context size of $32K$, setting the length of $x_{\text{short}}$ and $x_{\text{long}}$ to $1K$ and $8K$, respectively, achieves a favorable trade-off between model performance and computational efficiency.
+Moreover, for Qwen2.5-7B with a $32K$ pretrained context size, setting the length of $x_{\text{short}}$ and $x_{\text{long}}$ to $1K$ and $8K$, respectively, yields a favorable trade-off between model performance and computational efficiency.
 Notably, as shown in Figure~\ref{fig:efficiency}, with only ZeRO stage 3 and offloading enabled, \ours supports trainable length up to $19K$ tokens, while vanilla methods are limited to $9K$.
-See Appendix~\ref{sec:efficiency_analysis} for more experimental details and discussions, along with theoretical computation speedup analysis.
+See Appendix~\ref{sec:efficiency_analysis} for more experimental details and discussions.